oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### Entity Description

-The Quota is a new (searchable) Object in the system, A Quota contains the following properties:
+The Quota is a new (searchable) Object in the system, and contains the following properties:

 1. Name
 2. Description